critocrito/sugarcube/packages/plugin-googlesheets/README.md

 Export data to a Google spreadsheet.

 - `google.spreadsheet_id`: The ID of the spreadsheet to export to.
-- `google.sheet_fields`: A list of field names, which get exported to the spreadsheet.
+- `google.sheet_fields`: Specify the field names, which should be exported to the spreadsheet.
 - `google.copy_from_spreadsheet`: Specify the spreadsheet ID to copy the template from.
 Requires `google.copy_from_sheet` as well.
 - `google.copy_from_sheet`: Specify a sheet name to copy the template from.
 Requires `google.copy_from_spreadsheet` as well.
+- `google.skip_empty` Use this option to only export data pipelines that contain any data.

 ### `sheets_import`